 Highlights

-This guide delves into the different types of employee classifications, their legal implications, and best practices so you can make informed decisions.
+This guide delves into the different employee classifications, their legal implications, and best practices so you can make informed decisions.

 Let’s get started!